Welcome to the School of Pharmacy's 2021 Orientation!

 Your academic advisor will reach out via email prior to your scheduled appointment.
 This email will include important details regarding how the meeting will take place.
 Most UConn advisors are using the University's WebEx meeting platform for one-on-one registration sessions.
 Please familiarize yourself with University Technology and make sure all your accounts are active and your technology is working properly (including audio and video on your device) before your scheduled meeting.
 If you do not have access to technology and need to phone into the appointment, please email us at firstname.lastname@example.org so that we can make arrangements before your meeting.

 During Your Appointment

 In order to have seats for all incoming students, we have reserved specific seats for you and do not have control over days and times of classes.
-Please work with your advisor if you have specific concerns about your schedule and keep in mind you will have flexibility to change your schedule later.
+Please make sure to outline any specific time concerns you have in the Student Information Form, which you will fill out prior to your appointment.
+Keep in mind you will also have flexibility to change your schedule later in the summer!

 Your advising appointment is also a great time to ask any questions you may have related to transfer credits, AP scores, and anything else you can think of.
 Make sure to jot questions down and come prepared with a notebook and pen.

 Please review the links on this page prior to your advising session.

 If you have questions or concerns, please email email@example.com for guidance.